jpikl/cfxnes/lib/README.md

 ## Example

-This example will download and execute `game.nes` ROM image.
+A minimal example that will download and execute ROM image.
-The video output will be rendered to the canvas element.

 ``` html
 <!DOCTYPE html>